 Tissue products are inherently sustainable.
 Whether they are made from sustainably harvested wood fiber trees or recycled paper, demand for tissue products ensures that the resources used to make them will be plentiful for generations to come.
 In addition, the U.S. paper and wood products industry voluntarily makes efforts to continuously improve upon its sustainability record

 - Tissue manufacturers drive demand for recycled fiber.
-In 2014, most U.S. mills with tissue paper capacity used some recycled paper to make new tissue products and several of those mills used only recycled paper.
+In 2019, 90 percent of the U.S. mills that produced tissue paper used some recovered paper to make new tissue products.
+Twenty percent of the mills used only recovered paper.

 - On average, about two-thirds of the energy used by pulp and paper mills comes from renewable sources such as byproducts like carbon-neutral biomass that would not otherwise be used in the tissue paper making process.